-For interior use and sometimes externally, there’s a need for fire-rated steel-look windows and doors.
-Usually, there are requirements under Building Regulations for fire safety and you should always seek professional advice.
+Fire-rated steel-look windows and doors are often needed internally and sometimes externally.
+Usually, there are requirements under Building Regulations for fire safety, and you should always seek professional advice.

 With steel-look glazing being sought-after inside and outside the home, we explain more about fire-resistant products in this popular style.

 It’s important to know that aluminium has no fire rating.
 Some also assume that simply glazing a product with fire-resistant glass is enough.
 This is both dangerous and not fit for purpose where a fire protection requirement exists.

 Other pages In this sectionSteel look windows and doors

 - Who makes the best steel look doors and windows